Decluttering with family members can often end in arguments.

 Emotions

 If you argue over whether to keep an item, the chances are only one of you has an emotional attachment to the item and it is not recognised by the other person.
 Put it aside to chat about later when you have both calmed down (keep working through the easier stuff).
-Talk about it, what is the emotional attachment, what are the reasons behind wanting to keep and get rid of the item.
+When everyone feels calmers, talk about it, what is the emotional attachment, what are the reasons behind wanting to keep and get rid of the item.
 Remain open and listen to what the other person is saying.
 If you feel too much is being kept and it’s impacting your living situation, consider enlisting assistance from a therapist who can help work through the situation.

 Compromise